FlareClientMC/docs/documentation/PRIVACY.md

 ---

 ### 9. Contact Us
-If you have any questions or concerns about this Privacy Policy or the information we collect, feel free to reach out to us at `[support email address]`.
+If you have any questions or concerns about this Privacy Policy or the information we collect, feel free to reach out to us at [hello@flare.uk.to](mailto:hello@flare.uk.to).

 ---